PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   As fonts are a nightmare in matplotlib one can set the location of their preferred font for the plotting.
   On Ubuntu the default can be obtained by installing apt-get install ttf-mscorefonts-installer.
 This should point to the actual font, if the file is not fond we will fall back to DejaVu Sans.

+**verbose_log**

+  *bool, optional, default = False*

+  Be abundant with the messages when writing to the log.

+**verbose_screen**

+  *bool, optional, default = False*

+  Write all log messages to the screen.
+If set to False screen messages will be minimal, i.e. only start, finish and termination messages in case verbose_log = False.
+When verbose_log = True important messages go to screen as well.

 Fitting Keywords
 --------